lhcb/bender-tutorials/getting-started/twouseless.md

 {% endobjectives %}

 For the _typical_ case in practice, the function _configure_ (as the name suggests) contains three parts
- 1. configuration of `DaVinci` configurable                        (almost  unavoidable)
+ 1. _static configuration_: the configuration of `DaVinci` configurable                        (almost  unavoidable)
- 2. define input data and instantiate Gaudi's application manager  (mandatory)
+ 2. _input data and application manager_:  define the input data and instantiate Gaudi's application manager  (mandatory)
- 3. dynamic configuration of `GaudiPython` components              (optional)
+ 3. _dynamic configuration_: the configuration of `GaudiPython` components              (optional)

+### _Static configuration_

-For the first part, the instantiation of  DaVinci configurable is alsmost unavoidable step:
+For the first part, the instantiation of DaVinci configurable is almost unavoidable step:
 ```python
 from    Configurables import DaVinci
 rootInTES = '/Event/PSIX'